-Many farmers are looking at ways of diversifying their businesses, with farm shops and B&B perhaps being the most popular.
-But Ledbury, Herefordshire dairy farmer Jim Hitchon has taken an innovative direction.
+Many farmers look at ways of diversifying their businesses, with farm shops and B&B perhaps being the most popular.
+But Herefordshire dairy farmer Jim Hitchon has taken a unique direction.

 Since winning many competitions in her days as a young farmer, Sheila’s talent for ornate icing has grown: ‘It’s like playing the piano, it looks easy but isn’t.
 Practice and technique are essential.’

-This family concern is supported by daughter Sarah, a dab hand at both icing and business administration.
+Shiela is now supported in her business Special Ice by daughter Sarah, a dab hand at both icing and business administration.

-A new bakery and icing workshop is being established in an old cider mill with a granary above, next to the farmhouse.
-‘The building was ripe for renovation, we’d used it for storage, and it was ideal for our purpose.’
+Jim Hitchon planned a new bakery and icing workshop for his wife and daughter; it would be established in an old cider mill with a granary above, next to the farmhouse.
+Jim commented: ‘The building was ripe for renovation, we’d used it for storage, and it was ideal for our purpose.’

-One key element for Sheila was to ensure the buildings are comfortable through all seasons.
+One key element for Sheila was to ensure that the building was comfortable through all seasons.
 And it was important to Jim that the conversion fitted in with his family’s view on life: ‘For us environmental considerations and sustainability are very important.

 ‘We’ve installed very high levels of insulation in the building, but I was keen to avoid using oil or other fossil fuels to heat it.